Parotid Duct Obstruction

 - Open surgery.
-This might include removal of the parotid duct, if other methods fail.
+This may include removing the parotid duct, if other methods fail.

-Complications from parotid duct obstruction might require treatment as well.
+Complications from parotid duct obstruction might need treatment as well.

 Most of the time, your parotid gland will work as normal after the blockage is removed.

-What are the complications of parotid duct obstruction?
+What are possible complications of parotid duct obstruction?

-Sometimes, obstruction of the duct also leads to infection of the gland and duct.
-This is particularly common in older adults.
-If you have an infection due to parotid duct obstruction, you might have additional symptoms like fever.
-Your pain might worsen as well.
-If so, you may need additional treatments, like antibiotics.
+Sometimes obstruction of the duct also leads to infection of the gland and duct.
+This is very common in older adults.
+If you have an infection due to parotid duct obstruction, you may have other symptoms such as fever.
+Your pain might get worse as well.
+If so, you may need other treatments, such as antibiotics.

 Most of the time, these infections soon clear up with antibiotics and don’t cause many problems.
 But other, more significant infections do happen sometimes.
-You might develop an infection of the deep layers of the skin.
-This might lead to an abscess in your gland or neck.
-If such symptoms don’t improve within a week or so, you may need to see an ear, nose, and throat doctor (otolaryngologist).
+You may have an infection of the deep layers of the skin.
+This might lead to a pus-filled infection (abscess) in your gland or neck.
+If such symptoms don’t improve in a week or so, you may need to see an ear, nose, and throat doctor (ENT or otolaryngologist).

 When should I call my healthcare provider?

-Call your healthcare provider if your symptoms do not resolve.
-Call your provider right away if you have signs of infection, like high fever or pain in your neck.
+Call your healthcare provider if your symptoms don't go away.
+Call your provider right away if you have signs of infection, such as high fever or pain in your neck.

 - Parotid duct obstruction is when part of your parotid duct becomes blocked.
 Saliva then can’t flow normally from the parotid gland into your mouth.